christianh814/kargo-stack-sample-deployment/README.md

 ## Argo CD

-You must enable helm with kustomize by adding `--enable-kustomize` to the `argocd-cm`
+You must enable helm with kustomize to your Argo CD installation by adding `--enable-kustomize` to the `argocd-cm`

 ```yaml
 apiVersion: v1